valentynslivko/realtime-translator-demo/README.md

 `docker-compose.yml` contains all required resources to run the demo with `docker compose up`

 ## OS-level Dependencies
+This demo uses CUDA 11.8, all of the dependencies are installed for CUDA 11.8.
+If your CUDA version is 12+, you need to reinstall all packages like torch against your CUDA version.

+To check your cuda version: `nvcc -V`

-Use `docker compose`, but if you still want to run it locally: `sudo apt-get install curl ca-certificates ssh git ffmpeg portaudio19-dev libportaudio2 gcc build-essential -y`
+Use `docker compose`, but if you still want to run it locally, install: `sudo apt-get install curl ca-certificates ssh git ffmpeg portaudio19-dev libportaudio2 gcc build-essential -y`

 ### Cuda specific torch version installation
 1. Run `nvcc -v` -> get the cuda version
 1. `pip uninstall torch torchvision torchaudio`
 1. `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` - for cuda 11.8, update the link if cuda version is different

-pip install onnxruntime-gpu